xerial/sbt-sonatype/README.md

 ### build.sbt

-Import `SonatypeKeys._` and add `xerial.sbt.Sonatype.sonatypeSettings` to your sbt settings.
-As least you need to set the following keys:
+sbt-sonatype is an autoplugin, it will automatically configure your build.
+There are a few settings though that you need to define yourself.
+Import `SonatypeKeys._`, and then define the following keys:

-  * `profileName`
+  * `sonatypeProfileName`
      * This is your Sonatype acount profile name, e.g. `org.xerial`.
 If you do not set this value, it will be the same with the `organization` value.
   * `pomExtra`
      * A fragment of Maven's pom.xml.
 You must define url, licenses, scm and deverlopers tags in this XML to satisfy [Central Repository sync requirements](http://central.sonatype.org/pages/requirements.html).